ZRQ00/DFPediaSandbox/README.md

 The button opens a new window similar to [Add](#add), the only difference is that the window is prefilled and is only used to change the current item.

 # Pages #
-Clicking on a page will replace the current contents showing in the main window with the content of the nth item.
+Clicking on a page will replace the current contents showing in the main window with the content of the N-th item.